School Logo

 EYFS Intent, Implementation and Impact Statement

 At Woodfield we aim to create a nurturing, caring and stimulating Early Years environment where children feel happy, safe and develop a love for learning.
 We ensure that we draw upon our knowledge of child development and a number of Early Years pedagogies, to create a learning environment which is inspiring, encouraging and where children are actively involved with their learning.
 We want our children to: use their own initiative, develop critical thinking, gain self-confidence and be problem-solvers.
-We help each other to be the best we can be and ensure everybody feels a part of our Woodfield team through everyone demonstrating the behaviours stated in our motto:

 Happily learning together.